 In fear for her homeland

-Ukrainian teen adopted by Brainerd area family helps friends she left behind
+Ukrainian teen adopted by Brainerd area family raises money for humanitarian relief in war-torn country

 NOTE: Anastasiia, or as friends and family know Nastya, is the author’s great niece as the daughter of her nephew.